President Phil Parke

 Board Member Leo Anderson

-Leo Anderson is President of the Raymore-Peculiar Board of Education.
-He was elected in 2010 to the Board and re-elected in 2013.
-Leo attended the University of Missouri-Columbia and the University of Central Missouri.
+Leo Anderson attended the University of Missouri-Columbia and the University of Central Missouri.
 He was instrumental in designing cell phone technologies such as mobile data, Push-to-Talk and text messaging.
 He holds 13 United States patents and is employed with AT&T as a principal engineer responsible for U-verse Advanced TV.

 Since moving to Raymore in 2002, Leo has been active in the community.
+He was a member of the Raymore-Peculiar Board of Education for six years.
 He coached football with the Cass County Junior Athletic Association, was member of the Optimist Club, served Hope House and currently serves on the Raymore Planning and Zoning Board.
 Leo and his wife have been married for 21 years and their son, William, will graduate from Raymore-Peculiar in 2015.

 Board Member Allison Bruflat

 Allison Bruflat is an active education advocate and community volunteer.
 She and her husband, John, have lived in Raymore for four years and have three children in the Raymore-Peculiar School District.
 In addition to being co-owner and part-time bookkeeper of Pioneer Supply Company, Allison works as a substitute teacher.
 She is a graduate of the University of Missouri-Kansas City and former science teacher.

 She is a member of the PTAs at Raymore-Peculiar East Middle School and Raymore Elementary School, and has served in multiple board and volunteer positions.
 In fall 2014, she became Chairperson of the Caring About Nutrition (C.A.N.)
 Board of Directors through the Ray-Pec Foundation.
 Before moving to Raymore, Allison was on the Raytown School Board and served three years as the board president for Jackson County Girls on the Run.

 Board Member Larry Dobson